zalando/nakadi/docs/_documentation/faq.md

 #### How long will events be persisted for?

 The default retention time in the project is set by the `retentionMs` value in `application.yml`, which is currently 2 days.
+If set to -1, no time limit is applied.

 The service installation you're working with may have a different operational setting, and you should get in touch with the team operating that internal Nakadi service.